-He was selected as a fourth-round draft choice by the Milwaukee Bucks and enjoyed an eight-year journeyman career with them.
-He became a three-time NBA All-Star with the Bucks’ and a member of their 1972 NBA World Championship Team which included Kareem Abdul-Jabbar and Oscar Robinson.
+He was selected as a fourth-round draft choice by the Milwaukee Bucks and enjoyed an eight-year career with the team.
+He became a three-time NBA All-Star with the Bucks’ and a member of their 1972 NBA World Championship Team which included Kareem Abdul-Jabbar and Oscar Robertson.

 A renown basketball camp facilitator and clinician, Dandridge often wooed aspiring hoop hopefuls by telling a defender where he would take him on the floor, where he would shoot from, and all the while informing his incredulous opponent that there was absolutely nothing he could do short of fouling him to keep him from making his patented jump shot.

 Dandridge has had his no.10 jersey retired by the Milwaukee Bucks, his no. 12 jersey retired by Norfolk State basketball, and in 2021 was selected for induction to the Naismith Memorial Basketball Hall of Fame.